jasondsc/IndependenceArrhythmicRhythm/README.md

 Data generated for this project (simulations) are aviable from the corresponding author upon reasonable request.
 Empirical data are accessible from the CamCAN website.

+We include some examples of the simulated time series, and the organized outputs after PSD and spectral modelling.

 ## Description of the project

 Here are the different steps we did :